 The modern answer to a toe clip and strap that traps your cycling shoe in a metal cage (think Silence of the Lambs for your shoe) on the pedal is the clipless pedal system.
 The old strap system was slightly awkward and dangerous owing to the fact the rider had to bend over and manually loosen the strap to remove their shoe from the pedal.

-Modern cycling pedals and shoe cleats work hand-in-hand to clip together so that your upward pull on the pedal is as effective as your downstroke.
-Basically, this means twice the potential power, resulting in more energy efficiency and speed.
+Modern cycling pedals and shoe cleats work hand-in-hand to clip together so that your upward pull on the pedal is as effective as your down-stroke.
+It means twice the potential power, resulting in more energy efficiency and speed.

-There are many manufacturers producing these types of systems so cycling shoes often offer a threaded hole in the sole in order to attach different cleats for different pedal styles.
+Many manufacturers are producing these types of systems so cycling shoes often offer a threaded hole in the sole to attach different cleats for different pedal styles.

-The cleats on your shoes will match the specific pedals you are using, and are not normally compatible between different pedal systems.
-Mountain bike cleats are usually small and nestle inside the sole of the shoe using a two-bolt mounting system.
+The cleats on your shoes will match the specific pedals you are using, and are not usually compatible with different pedal systems.
+Mountain bike cleats are generally small and nestle inside the sole of the shoe using a two-bolt mounting system.